Malbec

 plum-like flavor component to add complexity to claret blends.

-There are in fact hundreds of local synonyms, since Malbec
+There are in fact hundreds of local synonyms, since malbec

 at one time was widely planted in nearly every area of France.
-Sensitivity

 to frost and proclivity to shatter